De-Panther/unity-webxr-export/README.md

 ## Developer Privacy Notice for Data Collection

-To help improve the WebVR API and the WebVR Export assets, Mozilla automatically receives technical, interaction, and error data of end users, using [Sentry](https://sentry.io) and [Google Analytics](https://analytics.google.com/analytics/web/).
-For example, this includes number of times VR device is mounted and worn; number of times VR mode is enabled and time spent; time for webpages to load and time open; and a unique browser identifier.
+To help improve the WebVR API and the [Unity WebVR assets](https://assetstore.unity.com/packages/templates/systems/webvr-assets-109152), Mozilla automatically receives [general-usage statistics](./TELEMETRY.md#list-of-collected-data) and error exceptions of end users, using [Sentry](https://sentry.io) and [Google Analytics](https://analytics.google.com/analytics/web/).

 Developers can turn off this data collection by [modifying the configuration snippet that comes with the VR template](./docs/customization/disabling-telemetry.md).

 End users can turn off this data collection by enabling [`Do-Not-Track`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/DNT) in their browsers.